 - 5. Install the adapter: - a.
 Open the blue adapter guide by lifting the front edge. - b.
 Push the orange adapter retention latch toward the rear of the server and open the tab.
-The power LED for the slot turns off. - c.
+The power LED for the slot turns off if an adapter is installed in the slot. - c.
 Remove the expansion-slot cover. - d.
 Carefully grasp the adapter by its top edge or upper corners, and align it with the connector on the PCI-X board. - e.
 If necessary, remove the adapter guide before installing a full-length adapter. - f.
 Press the adapter firmly into the adapter connector. - g.
 Push down on the blue PCI-X retaining bar to stabilize the adapter. - h.
 Close the tab; then, push down on the orange adapter retention latch until it clicks into place, securing the adapter. - 6.
 Connect any required cables to the adapter.